A modern extension can do wonders for your home, but do you need planning permission for a conservatory, and how much could it cost?

 Find more information in our other guides on planning permission:

 Looking for a conservatory provider?
-Here at ConservatoryLand, we create bespoke conservatories made-to-measure based on your specifications.
+Here at ConservatoryLand, we create bespoke conservatories made to measure based on your specifications.
 Get your free personalised quote online.
 And if you’d like to learn more, give us a call.
 Our team is on hand to answer your questions, from planning permission concerns to conservatory design queries.

 What is a permitted development?